biratrai/100-days-of-code/log.md

 **Thoughts:** Added a class to separate the Room specific logic to a repository class.
 This was an interface that can help us abstract the concrete implementation of the database queries.

+### Day 61: Feb 17, 2018

+**Today's Progress**: Followed with Android Architecture components specially Room.

+**Thoughts:** Integrated Stetho library to easily access the created database and see the results.
+This helps in debugging the application pretty easily.